iot-lab/iot-lab.github.io/docs/getting-started/ipv6.md

 the group `0042` is converted to `42`.
 * A series of 0 contiguous is replaced only once by `::`

-The previous address can be shortened to:
+Thus, the previous address can be shortened to:

 ```
 2001:660:5307:30ff::1